jsalinasf/cheat_sheets/dockerCommands.md

 	docker login repository_dns_name_or_ip

 Docker Registry is an application that yuou can download and use it internally on your own datacenter.
-Registries installed on prem, will use port 5000
+Docker Hub Registry expposes its APIU on port 5000

+In order to upload your own image into your on prem Registry follow theses steps:

+1. Tag your image using the repository_dns_name_or_ip of your on-prem Registry

+	docker image tag my_image localhost:5000/my_image

+1. Push the image into you on-prem Registry

+	docker push localhost:5000/my_image